 Published on November 18th, 2013 | by admin0

-50 Years Of Britain’s Most Famous Doctor
+50 Years Of British TV’s Most Famous Doctor

 As the nation eagerly awaits ‘The Day of the Doctor’ which is a special episode celebrating the last 50 years of Doctor Who, we thought we would take our first delve back into half a century of this much loved science-fiction show which has become a significant part of British popular culture with global appeal.